fabiommendes/sulfur/docs/testing.rst

 If you are really lazy about testing your URLs, and you promess not using it in your main test suite ;-), Sulfur offers the ``follow_links`` option.
 This will check validity of all internal urls that can be reached from the given page.
-Beware that if your site is very large this will take a very long time.
+Beware that if your site is very large this may take a very long time.

 Web driver